 Can Medicare Supplement Plans Deny Coverage?

-- Medigap, the federal government’s terminology for Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage., was conceived at the time as Medicare.
+- Medigap, the federal government’s terminology for Medicare Supplement Insurance, was conceived at the time as Medicare.

 - To make it possible for everyone to get Medigap coverage, the federal government established a set of guidelines.

 - Any private insurance company that offers Medigap insurance must follow federal guidelines and state laws that govern insurance.

 - Every Medicare beneficiary is guaranteed the right to purchase Medigap coverage.